 Anastasia concludes, “I appreciate that I stayed in the Classics field after my degree, but some of my fellow undergraduates are now lawyers, actors, bankers and writers (to name just a few career paths!): the possibilities are endless with a Humanities degree such as mine!
 I am eternally grateful to KCL and its Classics department for providing such an enriching experience throughout my time as an undergraduate and then as a postgraduate; for giving me the inspiration, knowledge and skills to pursue my career; for enabling me to work with young people, teaching them the subject I love and championing Classics!”

-Presently, Anastasia is raising her daughter (who, of course, donned a classical name: Electra Ariadne!), whilst teaching Latin online to students in Beijing and being co-author of a new Classics PGCE course at the School of Education and Teaching at the University of Coventry.
+Presently, Anastasia is setting up the Classics department of a London school, teaching Latin online to students in Beijing and is the co-author of a new Classics PGCE course at the School of Education and Teaching at the University of Coventry.